 — At any time during the session when the responding STA is permitted to transmit an RSTA2ISTA LMR frame, the responding STA sends an A-MPDU containing an LMR frame and a Fine Timing Measurement frame with the Dialog Token field set to zero and of type Action no ACK.
 In the FTM frame the Follow Up Dialog Token field is set as 0.
 The FTM frame shall not include any Ranging Parameters field. — At any time during the session the initiating STA sends a Fine Timing Measurement Request frame with the Trigger field set to zero.
 This frame shall not include the following: — Ranging Parameters field. — Measurement Request element. — At any time during the session the initiating STA terminates the current session and requests a new session with modified ranging parameters (see 11.22.6.5 Fine timing measurement parameter modification).

+In all those cases if the ranging session is a Secure Fine Timing Measurement Session, the corresponding Fine Timing Measurement frames transmitted shall be protect dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames) (#2523, #2524, #1475).